Tempered Monoids of Real Numbers, the Golden Fractal Monoid, and the Well-Tempered Harmonic Semigroup: Introduction

-It will be demonstrated that there is only one metric ${\mathbb R}$-mold up to normalization, and that there is only one non-bisectional fractal ${\mathbb R}$-mold, up to normalization.
-Furthermore it will be proved that the unique possible non-bisectional division for fractal molds is nothing else but the golden portion.
-The quotient $7/12$ used in the previous paragraph appears to be an approximation of it.
+In this paper we prove that there is only one product-compatible tempered monoid up to normalization, and that there is only one nonbisectional fractal monoid, up to normalization.
+Furthermore we will prove that the unique nonbisectional division for fractal monoids is nothing else but the inverse of the golden ratio.
+The quotient $7/12$ used in the previous paragraph is an approximation of it.
 Notice that although there are much better rational approximations to the golden ratio, $7/12$ is its closest fraction when restricted to denominator $12$.

-Then it will be shown that the discretizations of the unique metric ${\mathbb R}$-mold and the unique non-bisectional fractal ${\mathbb R}$-mold coincide when we divide the octave into at most $13$ parts (except for $11$ parts) or into $18$ parts.

-The case of cylindrical pipes with one open end and one closed end suggests to analyze the so-called {\em even-filterable} molds and {\em even-filterable} numerical semigroups.
-For the case of molds, being even-filterable means that the subsequence of elements with even index is closed under addition.
-We index the elements of the mold starting by $0$, so, when translating to harmonics, this relates to the odd multiples of the fundamental frequency.
-Since the discretization of a mold into a numerical semigroup collapses at some point, in the sense that two different real elements of the mold map to the same integer element of the numerical semigroup, the property of even-filterability for numerical semigroups is the analogous as for molds, but taking only their first elements, the ones before collapse.

-It will be proved that when dividing the octave into $13$ or $18$ equal parts, the related numerical semigroups are not even-filterable, while when dividing it into $12$ equal parts, it keeps the even-filterability property.
+Then we will show that the discretization of the unique product-compatible tempered monoid and the discretization of the unique nonbisectional fractal monoid coincide only when we divide the octave into $1$, $2$, $3$, $4$, $5$, $6$, $7$, $8$, $9$, $10$, $12$, $13$, or $18$ parts.
+We finally will prove that when dividing the octave into $13$ or $18$ equal parts, the related numerical semigroups are not odd-filterable, but when dividing it into $12$ equal parts, it keeps the odd-filterability property.

-This allows to conclude the paper stating that the maximum number of equal divisions of the octave such that the disrcetization of the metric mold is simultaneously fractal and half-closed-pipe-admissible is $12$.
-The resulting numerical semigroup is $H$ and it will be so-called the well tempered semigroup.
+This allows us to conclude that the maximum number of equal divisions of the octave such that the discretization of the unique product-compatible tempered monoid is simultaneously fractal and odd-filterable is $12$.
+The resulting numerical semigroup is the well-tempered harmonic semigroup $H$ in \eqref{eq:H}.
 This gives an alternative justification for the choice of number $12$ in the division of the octave into equal parts.